 A single statement planter in a highly visible corner of a room can leech away the gloominess of the space.
 You can also experiment with various types of plants since each has a unique leaf color – some being dark, some multi-colored, and others light.
 You can pick a plant-based on which shade of green suits your overall ambiance.

 You can also pick plants depending on where you’re going to place them.
-Some planters need direct sunshine, in contrast with others, are okay, even in filtered lighting.
+Some planters need direct sunshine, in contrast with others, is okay, even in filtered lighting.
 Another deciding factor can be size – for example, some grow a lot in size and require the occasional repotting while others (especially succulents) are just one-stop acquirements.

 Metals to break the gloom